 All DASD schools operate on a 6-day cycle.
-We use six letter days, A through F, on a full rotation system.
+We use six letter days, A through F on a full rotation system.
 For example, if Tuesday is an "A" day and school is closed due to weather, when the students return on Wednesday, it will be "A" day.
 The 6-day cycle will allow us to better utilize our resources throughout the district and provide a consistent scheduling format for students in all grades.

-The elementary schools have moved towards a full rotation in order to establish equal programming for all students.
+As in previous years, the elementary schools will be on a full rotation in order to establish equal programming for all students.
 The full rotation will enhance the utilization of shared staff and increase the effectiveness of building usage.
 The full rotation simply means that our encore, gifted education, ELL program, chorus, band and strings staff will all follow the 6-day rotation.
 It will be imperative that students and parents know what letter day it is to be prepared for any of these specific classes.
 Remember, we are not locking in the days.
 If a student is to have band and the school is closed due to weather or other emergency, the child will have band on the day we return to school.